 UP govt schools kids to study Covid, Vedic Maths and Namami Gange too

-As part of syllabus revamp, students enrolled in around 1.59 lakh government-run primary and upper primary schools of Uttar Pradesh would soon get to study Covid-19, Vedic Maths and Namami Gange scheme, said an official of basic education department.
+As part of syllabus revamp, students enrolled in around 1.59 lakh government-run primary and upper primary schools of Uttar Pradesh would soon get to study Covid-19, Vedic Maths and Namami Gange scheme.

 Besides, Sanskrit would now be taught from class one instead of class three.